Maxwell Nicholas Sparks

-Flight Lieutenant Maxwell Nicholas Sparks AFC (30 December 1920 – 13 June 2013) was a former officer and pilot in the Royal New Zealand Air Force and Royal Air Force.
+Maxwell Nicholas Sparks AFC (30 December 1920 – 13 June 2013) was a former officer and pilot in the Royal New Zealand Air Force and Royal Air Force.

-RAF/RNZAF career
+Early life

+Maxwell Nicholas Sparks was born in Auckland on 30 December 1920.
+He was an assistant chemist when he joined the Royal New Zealand Air Force in July 1941.

+Second World War

-Flight Lieutenant M.N.
-Sparks AFC gained his pilot's wings with the Royal New Zealand Air Force in December 1941.
-Posted to the United Kingdom he joined the newly formed 487 (N.Z.)
-Squadron (RAF) in September 1942.
+Sparks gained his pilot's wings later in the year and was subsequently posted to the United Kingdom to serve with the Royal Air Force.
+In September 1942 he joined the newly formed No. 487 Squadron, which was mostly composed of New Zealand flying personnel.

-He piloted DeHavilland Mosquito DH.98 reg.
-HX982 (EG-T) from RAF Hunsdon, Hertfordshire with his navigator Pilot Officer Arthur Cecil Dunlop during the Operation Jericho raid on Amiens prison on 18 February 1944.
+He piloted the DeHavilland Mosquito DH.98 reg.
+HX982 (EG-T) from RAF Hunsdon, Hertfordshire, with his navigator Pilot Officer Arthur Cecil Dunlop during the Operation Jericho raid on Amiens prison on 18 February 1944.
 The aircraft was damaged by flak and suffered a collapsed undercarriage on landing.
 The crew were uninjured.

-Flt Lt Sparks received the Air Force Cross on 31 December 1960.
+He was released from the RNZAF in June 1945.

+Postwar career

+In 1947 Sparks enlisted in the RAF.
+He served in Transport Command and was later posted to No. 233 Operational Conversion Unit as a staff officer.
+He served with No. 194 Squadron in British Malaya, and with Air Search Rescue squadrons.
+Sparks received the Air Force Cross in the 1961 New Year Honours. and the Queen's Commendation for Valuable Service in the Air in the 1965 Birthday Honours.
+He ended his service in the RAF in November 1967 as a flight lieutenant.

-Personal life
+Later life

 In 2011, Maxwell Sparks was interviewed by the BBC's Martin Shaw at The Swan Inn at Swinbrook in Oxfordshire.
 He was asked about his role in the 'daring raid' on Amiens prison in 1944 (Operation Jericho).
 The interview is available to watch on the BBC website.

 Flt Lt Sparks spent the final years of his life at his home in Carterton near RAF Brize Norton with his wife Pauline.
 They had a daughter, Nicola, who died some time before Maxwell's death in June 2013.
-It is understood his wife Pauline is still alive (in care) as of 2015, though suffering with alzheimer's disease/dementia.

-As a tribute to Maxwell's career in the RAF and his contribution to the Allies' win in World War II, the current occupants of his former home in Carterton are currently constructing a flying 1/8th scale replica of DeHavilland Mosquito DH.98 – FB.VI reg.
-HX982 (EG-T) – the airframe he piloted during the raid on Amiens prison (Operation Jericho).
-The model will bear the names 'P/O Sparks' and 'P/O Dunlop' on the fuselage.
-The model will be powered by two 4-stroke internal combustion engines.
-The scale replica will be built as close to how HX982 would have been on the morning of February 18, 1944 as Max Sparks took off from Hunsdon airfield for the raid on Amiens prison, however the model will incorporate 21st-century electronics to stabilise the craft and mitigate the risk of engine or other mechanical failures.

-The aeromodeller constructing the tribute to Max hopes that it will be airworthy some time in 2017.
+His wife, Pauline, was still alive in 2015.